Call us for a FREE case review 225-647-1700

 Our Gonzales truck accident attorneys are dedicated to assisting you through every step of your truck accident case.
 Here’s a general overview of how we can help:

 If you’re involved in a truck accident in Louisiana, you may be eligible for several types of compensation to help you recover from your injuries and losses.
-Here’s a breakdown:
+Crashes involving commercial vehicles are less common than other types of accidents.
+Large trucks were involved in 2.81% of all suspected injury crashes in the parish that year and 3.13% of all fatal crashes.
+Despite being involved in fewer accidents, the damages are often much more significant.

 Economic damages are the costs you can calculate using bills and receipts.
 The most common economic damages in personal injury cases include: